 Professional knowledge, education and training; updated equipment; official uniforms; improved vehicles; and a new facility have all contributed to a more proficient Animal Control system to help serve Rowan county citizens.

-Nurturing the public trust by holding ourselves to the highest standards of performance & ethics;
+Nurturing the public trust by holding ourselves to the highest standards of performance and ethics

-Investigating and prosecuting animal cruelty & neglect cases and leash law violations
+Investigating and prosecuting animal cruelty and neglect cases and leash law violations

 Assisting injured animals and stray dogs, cats, and livestock